BitcoinDesign/Guide/guide/getting-started/technology-primer.md

    layout = "float-right-desktop"
 %}

-The lightning network is essentially a network of these payment channels.
-Lightning nodes allow you to have multiple channels with different parties so you route your payments though.
+The Lightning network is essentially a network of these payment channels.
+Lightning nodes allow you to have multiple channels with different parties to route payments through.
 This new network forms a second layer on top of Bitcoin.

 Lighting has some privacy benefits too since payments are not individually recorded on the blockchain.
 Only when the channel is opened and the final settlement transaction gets broadcasted when closing the payment channel.
 </div>